Share Your Experience with the Community

 After completing this unit, you’ll be able to:

-- Know where to get support from other trailblazers running the challenge.
+- Access support from other trailblazers running the challenge.

 - Share your experience with the community.

-This module doesn't cover every detail about running the Future Trailblazer Challenge.
-As such, you might have questions or suggestions while running your program.
-To enable you to collaborate with other champions around the world who are running their own versions of this program, we created the Future Trailblazer Challenge group.
-(You can also access this group by searching for the group name in the Trailblazer Community.)
+This module can’t possibly cover every detail about running the Future Trailblazer Challenge.
+You will likely encounter questions while running your program, or end up with suggestions and tips to share with other coordinators.
+To enable you to collaborate with other champions around the world who are running their own versions of this program, we created the Age of Makers group, linked in the Resources section of this module.
+You can also access this group by searching for the group name in the Trailblazer Community.

-This group is a public Chatter group where members can share information about the Future Trailblazer Challenge, such as tips they’ve discovered, examples of what their students have created, and any obstacles that they’ve encountered.
-Once you join the group, you can post questions and hear back from community members and managers of the group.
+In this public group, members can share information about Age of Makers programs, (including Future Trailblazer Challenge).
+For instance, they can share tips that they’ve discovered and examples of projects that their students created.
+It’s also a place to request help with any obstacles that you’ve encountered.
+After you join the group, you can post questions.
+You’ll hear back from community members and managers of the group.
 This group is a great place to connect and get inspired by other trailblazers!

 Consider the following tips when using this group:

 - Share your students’ projects to highlight the world-wide issues that young trailblazers care about.
 Also, these projects can serve as inspiration for other challenge participants.
-Here’s an example of how you can share the results of your challenge.
+Here’s a sample template that you can use to share the results of your challenge.

 “I’ve just run a local version of the Future Trailblazer Challenge in [City], [Country] with [school(s) name(s)]!
 We’ve inspired [XX] students to find creative solutions to the Sustainable Development Goals, and here’s what they came up with: